Hodge type theorems for arithmetic manifolds associated to orthogonal groups: Introduction

-More precisely, we give a conjecture which is widely accepted in the theory of archimedean representations, see \S \ref{conj} and under this conjecture we prove the first part of the conjecture.

-In particular: Theorem \ref{thm:intro1} should remain valid as long as $p >3n$, Theorem \ref{thm:intro2} should remain valid as long as $p>3$ and Theorem \ref{thm:intro3} should remain valid as long as $p+1>3n$.
 In the special case $p=3$, $q=n=1$ we give an example of a cuspidal class of degree one in the cohomology of Bianchi hyperbolic manifolds which does not belong to the subspace spanned by classes of special cycles, see Proposition \ref{prop:dim3}.